ralfspoeth/json/README.md

 attribute is an array of a single string valued
 `"De bello gallico"`.

-Wikipedia has more about JSON [here](https://en.wikipedia.org/wiki/JSON).
+Wikipedia has more on JSON [here](https://en.wikipedia.org/wiki/JSON).

 JSON is schema-less, that is, you cannot prescribe the structure of a JSON document using some kind of schema.